forthy42/net2o/wiki/squid.md

 right time got the money, and those who entered late lost.
 The tragedy is that the early ones are smart and rare, and the late ones are stupid and many.
-And that means a huge concentration in money, and especially a loss for those who didn't really have that money.
+And that means a huge concentration in money, and especially a loss for those who didn't really have that money, causing them to default, and sink into poverty.
 Speculation inevitably is a move from the crowd to the few who behaved differently, not necessarily smart; a counter-action to the crowd can improve your chances of winning.
 You shouldn't go to “buy high, sell low”, though.